Izumo no Okuni: Later years

 One of Okuni's most popular performances featured the romantic character of Nagoya Sansaburō, a real-life samurai who had died in 1603.
 Onstage, Okuni's beautiful voice lured Sansaburō's spirit back into the world of the living to dance with her.
 Despite historical speculation about the possible links between Okuni and Sansaburō, it remains uncertain whether the pair had ever been lovers during his lifetime, or whether she had simply incorporated him into her storytelling.

 12th page of Kunijo Kabuki Ekotoba showing Izumo no Okuni, the founder of kabuki theatre, onstage.

-Okuni retired around 1610, and after that time she disappeared.
+Okuni retired around 1610 and disappeared.
 In 1629, due to outcry for moral reform and concern about fights breaking out between men trying to win the attention of the actresses, shōgun Tokugawa Iemitsu forbade women from performing in kabuki.
-They were quickly replaced by young men as actors and "actresses", though this was soon banned as well due to some of the same issues of prostitution and corruption of morals, restricting the performances to those by older men, which is a standing practice in the official theatres even today.
+They were quickly replaced by young men as actors and "actresses", though this was soon banned as well due to some of the same issues of sex work and 'corruption of morals', restricting the performances to those by older men, which is a standing practice in the official theatres even today.

 There are several conflicting theories of Okuni's year of death; some say she died in 1610, others in 1613, or in 1640.